CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

     <em>To create a new configuration profile:</em>

     1. Select values as appropriate for your situation.
-Refer to {{<link title="#create-cumulus-netq-configuration-profiles">}} for descriptions of these parameters.
+Refer to {{<link title="Manage Switch Configurations/#create-cumulus-netq-configuration-profiles" text="Create NetQ Configuration Profiles">}} for descriptions of these parameters.

     2. Click **Continue**.